moaliSafaei/Deep_Learning/README.md

 ### Toolset:
 To implement our model, we rely on Keras for building the neural network architecture.
-Also, the whole model is written with Jupyter notebook.
+Also, the whole model is written with Jupyter notebook. numpy was used for Algebraic calculations. pandas was used to deal with csv files.
-Matplotlib and Seaborn were utilized for chats and graphs.
+Matplotlib and Seaborn were utilized for chats and graphs. tensorflow and sklearn were used for architecting the network.
 In summary, this example demonstrates the essential steps in predicting housing prices.
 By following these procedures and fine-tuning the model, we can make accurate predictions and enhance decision-making in real estate markets.